 If you knew Dan, you understand.
 He was such a colorful and vigorous character, and so dominant during the time I worked at Edelman New York, that I suppose I thought he’d live forever.
 And in a way, he will.
 His legacy is huge.

 I was at Edelman for five years in the nineties – more than a pit stop, maybe, but less than a career.
 Make no mistake, I had my difficulties with Dan, and no doubt things have changed enormously since that slice of time in the agency’s history.
-But I was proud to have worked there and became a better practitioner and a far better business development person for the experience.
+But I was proud to have worked there and became a better PR professional for the experience.
 I learned a lot from Dan Edelman, both directly and through his son Richard.
 And at least one lesson has stayed with me all these years.

 Hire smart people.